 - Vendors are required to submit a complete, clear list of all products the vendor wishes to sell with his/her application.
 Vendors must have pre-approval from CFM Management before selling any product.
-Vendors may only sell products approved by CFM Management. - If a vendor wishes to add to his/her original list, he/she must submit additions to the CFM Manager in writing for approval; with a minimum of two weeks before the vendor desires to sell the product(s).CFM is a producer-only Market with no re-sale products permitted.
-Buying products from another wholesaler, store, or other food operation, and then selling those products is not permitted at the CFM. (the exception is 75/25 rule for farmers and hot concessions) - Art vendors may not sell food or farm products. - CFM reserves the right to be the sole t-shirt, sweatshirt, and poster vendor in the Market.
+Vendors may only sell products approved by CFM Management. - If a vendor wishes to add to his/her original list, he/she must submit additions to the CFM Manager in writing for approval; with a minimum of two weeks before the vendor desires to sell the product(s).CFM is a producer-only market with no re-sale products permitted.
+Buying products from another wholesaler, store, or other food operation, and then selling those products is not permitted at the CFM. (the exceptions are 75/25 rule for farmers and beverages for food vendors) - Art vendors may not sell food or farm products. - CFM reserves the right to be the sole t-shirt, sweatshirt, and poster vendor.